Gaugh History, Family Crest & Coats of Arms

 The 18th century saw the slow yet steady emigration of Irish families to British North America and the United States.
 Those early Irish settlers that left their homeland were typically moderately well off: they were enticed by the promise of a sizable plot of land.
 However, by the 1840s, this pattern of immigration was gone: immigrants to North America were seeking refuge from the starvation and disease that the Great Potato Famine of that decade brought.
 The great numbers of Irish that arrived to the United States and the soon to be Canada were instrumental in their quick development as powerful industrial nations.
 An examination of early immigration and passenger lists uncovered many early immigrants bearing the name Gaugh: Michael Geoghegan, a Scotch-Irish who arrived in Boston in 1737; Edward Geoghegan, who came to Philadelphia in 1741; John McGeogh, who arrived in America in 1742.

-- James H. Gaugh, American Democrat politician, Alternate Delegate to Democratic National Convention from Michigan, 1964
+- James H. Gaugh, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Michigan, 1964